enzo-desimone/check_app_version/README.md

 ## About

+The plugin compares two version codes:
+- The code for the app installed on the device.
+- Code for a new version of the app compiled using JSON.

+In fact the package acquires the necessary information for the comparison between the two versions, through a JSON file compiled by the user himself.

+Example of a JSON file at this address[package](https://flutter.dev/developing-packages/).

 This project is a starting point for a Dart [package](https://flutter.dev/developing-packages/), a library module containing code that can be shared easily across